-The Faculty of Medicine and Health Sciences (FMH) is a vibrant community of students and staff engaged in education, continuing professional development, research and enterprise, led by the Pro Vice Chancellor of Medicine and Health Sciences.
+The Faculty of Medicine and Health Sciences (FMH) is a vibrant community of students and staff engaged in education, continuing professional development, research and enterprise, led by the Pro Vice Chancellor of Medicine and Health Sciences, Professor Charles ffrench-Constant.
 Our primary focus is on supporting our regional, national and international partners in Health by delivering outstanding education and innovative research.